-Upon the expiration of the contractual lock-up and market standoff agreements pertaining to this shares if the shares will be eligible for sale in the public market (or offering, an additional underwriters exercise in full their option to purchase additional shares), of which are held by directors, executive officers and other affiliates and will be subject to volume, manner of sale and other limitations under Rule 144 (or if the underwriters exercise in full their option to purchase additional shares), excluding, in each case, shares of restricted stock that are unvested as of the date of this prospectus.
-Following completion of this offering, shares covered by registration rights would represent approximately % of our outstanding common stock (or %, if the underwriters exercise in full their option to purchase additional shares).
+Upon the expiration of the contractual lock-up and market standoff agreements pertaining to this offering, an additional 60,875,605 shares will be eligible for sale in the public market (or 60,771,626 shares if the underwriters exercise in full their option to purchase additional shares), of which 60,022,365 are held by directors, executive officers and other affiliates and will be subject to volume, manner of sale and other limitations under Rule 144 (or 59,918,386 if the underwriters exercise in full their option to purchase additional shares), excluding, in each case, shares of restricted stock that are unvested as of the date of this prospectus.
+Following completion of this offering, shares covered by registration rights would represent approximately 77.7% of our outstanding common stock (or 75.6%, if the underwriters exercise in full their option to purchase additional shares).
 Registration of any of these outstanding shares of common stock would result in such shares becoming freely tradable without compliance with Rule 144 upon effectiveness of the registration statement.
 See "Shares Eligible for Future Sale."